thepassle/blog/blog/a-cleaner-node-modules-ecosystem/index.md

 And I wholeheartedly agree with that.
 If we're to counter package bloat, we're gonna need tooling; nobody wants to do these things manually, we need automation.

-Fortunately, there are many great projects being worked on to achieve this.
+Fortunately, there are many projects being worked on to achieve this.
 The list at [e18e - resources](https://e18e.dev/guide/resources.html) is a good overview of tools that you can use in your projects, but in this blog I'd like to discuss a couple I've personally been involved with and worked on.

 ## Module Replacements